Herb Dhaliwal: Business

 After graduating from the University of British Columbia with a Bachelor of Commerce degree, he started a maintenance company out of his basement.
 He is a top level executive of Dynamic Facility Services Ltd. He became a self-made millionaire with diversified business interests including transportation, maintenance and real estate development.

 Dhaliwal is chairman of National Green Biomed Ltd., a medical marijuana producer that donated $1 million in 2015 for health research into medical cannabis at the University of British Columbia.
 He spoke about decriminalization of cannabis by the Justin Trudeau federal government.

+Return to politics

+In September 2024, Dhaliwal attempted to register a new provincial political party named the "New Liberal Party of BC", in order to replace BC United, which suspended its campaign in the month prior, as a centrist option for voters, according to himself.
+Yet, Elections BC refused the name of the new political party, citing confusion as a reason.

 Personal life

 Born in India at Chaheru, Distt.
 Kapurthala Punjab in 1952, Dhaliwal's family emigrated to Vancouver when he was six.
 He attended John Oliver Secondary School, graduating in 1972.

-Dhaliwal is married to one Amrit Kaur.
+Dhaliwal is married to Amrit Kaur.
 He has two daughters and a son.